bsvalues/TerraFusionPro/FIRST_DEPLOYMENT_SUCCESS_CHECKLIST.md

 ### Issues Encountered

-[To be documented during deployment]
+Documentation will be updated during deployment process

 ### Solutions Applied

-[To be documented during deployment]
+Documentation will be updated during deployment process

 ### Lessons Learned

-[To be documented after deployment]
+Documentation will be updated after deployment completion

 ### Recommendations for Future Deployments

-[To be documented after deployment]
+Documentation will be updated after deployment completion

 ---